alexagr/events-manager-paypal/README.md

 # events-manager-paypal
-Extension for events-manager Wordpress plugin that enables integration with PayPal.
+Extension for Events Manager WordPress plugin that enables integration with PayPal.

 See readme.txt for details.